GoogleCloudPlatform/java-docs-samples/bigtable/spark/README.md

 1. A basic familiarity with [Apache Spark](https://spark.apache.org/) and [Scala](https://www.scala-lang.org/).

-## Assemble the Example
+## Assemble the Examples

-The Spark application can be assembled into an uber/fat jar with all of its dependencies and configuration.
-To build use `sbt` as follows:
+Execute the following `sbt` command to assemble the sample applications as a single uber/fat jar (with all of its dependencies and configuration).

 ```
 sbt clean assembly